kristianmandrup/picturefill-rails/README.md

 # Picturefill View helpers for Rails

-[picturefill](https://github.com/scottjehl/picturefill) is currently the best "hack" for rendering Responsive Images on a web page.
+[picturefill](https://github.com/scottjehl/picturefill) is currently the best way for rendering [Responsive Images](http://5by5.tv/webahead/25) on a web page.

 *picturefill-rails* provides nice view helper methods to render the picturefill.